-“These things might not cause trouble right away, but sooner or later, platforms notice, and so do competitors,” warns Netz, an intellectual property lawyer.
-“They always do.
-That’s when accounts get flagged or suspended.”
+“These things might not cause trouble right away, but sooner or later, platforms and competitors may notice,” warns Netz, an intellectual property lawyer.
+“That’s when accounts can get flagged or suspended.”

 For example, in the United States, the USPTO (United States Patent and Trademark Office) examines applications closely and can cite confusingly similar marks, even if they’re in different product categories.
 Such refusals can be difficult and often impractical to overcome.
 Because of this, it’s best to consult trademark attorneys before filing.
 They can identify potential conflicts and help to assess the risks in advance.
 Cabilly & Co offers a step-by-step overview of the trademark process here.